yash786agg/Tic-Tac-Toe/README.md

 ## Setup

-Before making a git clone open the source code in your code editor then open docker application in<br> your system.
+After making a git clone open the source code in your code editor then open docker application in<br> your system.
 Once setup and docker application is up and running.
 Open the editor terminal and write the following command.

 ```xml
 docker-compose up